 Open since 1937, Pico Mountain has been home to a number of world class athletes and is prized as one of oldest and best ski resorts in New England.
 With a strong tradition of family skiing, ski racing and skier development, the ski racing program at Pico has produced numerous championship alpine ski racers; from local "stars" to those with international recognition.

 Pico skiers have been competing at the highest state and regional levels for all age groups.
 Success at regional events often results in qualification for national and international meets.
-Even in the early years, travel costs for distant events were often cost prohibitive for athletes and their families.
+Sadly, travel costs for distant events were often cost prohibitive for athletes, prohibiting them from reaching their full potential.

 In 1977, founding Directors; Harry "Rebel" Ryan, Erling Omland, Jim Gilbert, Dr.Tom Maletta, Bruce Belden, John Southworth and David Nelson established the Pico Ski Education Foundation as a vehicle to raise funds and community awareness for local skiing athletes and to provide scholarships to help cover athlete expenses.